input-output-hk/cardano-sl/docs/us.md

 For each vote the following checks must be performed:

+* _Voter stake check_: stakeholder who issued given vote has enough stake (at least `bvdUpdateProposalThd`).
+  Note: `bvdUpdateProposalThd` is used by mistake, `bvdUpdateVoteThd` must be used.
+It will be resolved in the future.

-* _Existence proposal check_: check that proposal with such proposal id exists.
+* _Existence proposal check_: proposal with such proposal id exists.

-* _Active proposal check_: check that proposal is still active.
+* _Active proposal check_: proposal is still active.

-* _Revote check_: check that a stakeholder doesn't revote twice or send the same decision twice.
+* _Revote check_: a stakeholder who issued the vote doesn't revote twice or send the same decision twice.
   It's allowed for any stakeholder to vote no more than one time and also change his decision to opposite no more than one time.